 Follow along with iDownloadBlog’s step-by-step tutorial to learn how to set up Siri to have her automatically read incoming messages out loud.

 Have Siri automatically read messages aloud

 Follow the steps below to have Siri automatically read your latest incoming message out loud.

-1) Open Settings on your iPhone, iPad or iPod touch with iOS 13 or later.
+1) Open Settings on your iPhone, iPad or iPod touch.